fmuny/fmuny.github.io/_pages/about.md

 ======
 * Causal identification in observational settings
 * Estimation of causal effects using machine learning methods
-* Algorithmic treatment recommendations using policy learning
+* Algorithmic treatment recommendations using off-policy learning